A Note on the Compaction of long Training Sequences for Universal Classification -a Non-Probabilistic Approach: Abstract

 \section{Abstract}

-{\bf One of the central problems in the classification of individual test-sequences (e.g.genetic analysis). is that of checking for the similarity of a sample test sequence as compared with a very long training sequence that contains specific features that are sought in the test sequence.
+One of the central problems in the classification of individual test sequences (e.g. for genetic analysis), is that of checking for the similarity of sample test sequences of length $N$ letters as compared with a set of much longer training sequences.
+This is done by a set of classifiers for test sequences of length $N$, where each of the classifiers is trained by a corresponding individual training sequence so as to minimize the classification error rate of the classifier when fed with the given corresponding individual training sequence.

 It should be noted that the storage of long training sequences is considered to be a serious bottleneck in the next generation sequencing for Genome analysis.

-Some popular classification algorithms adopt a probabilistic approach, by assuming that the sequences are realizations of some variable-length Markov process or a hidden Markov process (HMM), thus enabling the imbedding of the training data onto a variable-length Suffix-tree, the size of which is usually linear in $N$, the length of the test sequence.
+Some popular classification algorithms adopt a probabilistic approach, by assuming that the sequences are realizations of some variable-length Markov processes or a hidden Markov process (HMM), thus enabling the embedding of the training data onto a variable-length pruned Suffix-tree, the size of which is usually linear in $N$, the length of the test sequence, rather than the much longer training sequence.

-Despite the fact that it is not assumed here that the sequences are realizations of probabilistic processes (an assumption that does not seem to be fully justified when dealing with biological data), it is demonstrated that any classifier may, without any loss in generality, always be based on a universal compaction of the training data that is contained in a (long) individual training sequence, onto a suffix-tree with no more than $O(N)$ leaves, regardless of how long the training sequence is, at only a vanishing increase in the misclassification error rate}.
+Despite the fact that it is not assumed here that the sequences are realizations of probabilistic processes (an assumption that does not seem to be fully justified when dealing with biological data), it is demonstrated that ``feature-based'' classifiers, where particular substrings (called ``features'' or ``markers'') are sought in a set of ``big data'' training sequences, may be utilized to efficiently classify test sequences, without adapting a probabilistic model.
+This is achieved by applying universal compaction of the training data that is contained in a set of $t$ (long) individual training sequences, onto a compact suffix-tree the size of which (similar to the probabilistic case) is linear in $N$, rather than in the length of the much longer training sequences, regardless of how long they are, at the cost of only a vanishing increase in the empirical misclassification errors of test sequences, relative to the individual long training sequence.
+This justifies the efficient compaction of the long training data onto a suffix-tree training data base without relying on any probabilistic models.